How to get Sinnoh Stones in Pokemon Go: Best Pokemon to evolve

 Togekiss

-You can use a Sinnoh Stone to get a Togekiss in Pokemon Go and simply thrash the Dragon-type Pokemon in the Master League.
-Togekiss belongs to the Fairy type which is particularly strong against intimidating types like Fighting, Dark, and Dragon.
+You can use a Sinnoh Stone to get a Togekiss in Pokemon Go and simply thrash Dragon-type Pokemon in the Master League.
+Togekiss belongs to the Fairy type which is particularly strong against intimidating ones like Fighting, Dark, and Dragon.

 Considering that Dragon-type Pokemon are tough to beat in Raids, Gyms, and PvP battles, it is great to have a strong Fairy-type counter like Togekiss.